CurrencyCloud/currencycloud-python/README.rst

     currencycloud.Account.create(account_name='My Test User', on_behalf_of='c6ece846-6df1-461d-acaa-b42a6aa74045')

-Each of the above transactions will be executed in scope of the limits for that contact and linked to that contact.
+Each of the above transactions will be executed in scope of the permissions for that contact and linked to that contact.
 Note that the real user who executed the transaction will also be stored.